dewenzeng/positional_cl/README.md

 ### Pretrained model

-The pretrained model using PCL can be found [here](https://zmiclab.github.io/projects/mmwhs/).
-Note for CHD, the initial_filter_size is 32.
+The pretrained model using PCL can be found [here](https://drive.google.com/drive/folders/16vnZj9c5Mp-9lazmHtR-01AxHGUe0q_6?usp=sharing).
+Note that for CHD, the initial_filter_size is 32.
 For ACDC, the initial_filter_size is 48.

 ### How to cite this code